BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Proof of and

-By the sub-Gaussianess assumption, it's easy to show that the constant term $C$ in Equation \ref{eq:mc-score-error-bound} is $C=\sqrt{2v_{0t}(x_t)}$.
-Notice that $E_K$ is a logarithm of an unbiased estimator .
-By the sub-Gaussian assumption, one can derive that $E_K$ is also sub-Gaussian.
-Furthermore, it's mean and variance can be derived by employing a first-order Taylor expansion:
+Notice that $E_K$ is a logarithm of an unbiased estimator and by the sub-Gaussian assumption of $\exp(-\mathcal{E}(x_{0|t}^{(i)}))$, one can derive that $E_K$ is also sub-Gaussian.
+Furthermore, the mean and variance can be approximated using a Taylor expansion, a technique formally known as the Delta Method \cite{casella2002statistical}.
+Specifically, if a random variable X has mean m and variance v, then its logarithm logX has the following mean and variance: